level 2 CERTIFICATION IN

 2. Additional Component Pricing:

-• All required components (except Mentoring and Session Evaluation) may be delivered either in (a) convenient Live Online Training or Recorded Training modules of 3 hours each or (b) single or multi-day Onsite Training workshops, training institutes or retreats.
+• All required components (except Mentoring and Session Evaluation) may be delivered either in (a) convenient Live Online Training or Recorded Training lessons of 3 hours each or (b) single or multi-day Onsite Training workshops, training institutes or retreats.

-• Online Training modules are a uniform USD $99 each, whereas the cost of Onsite Training is established with PI’s various partner organizations around the world and therefore varies somewhat in pricing depending on local economic conditions, costs of facilities etc.
+• Online Training lessons are a uniform USD $99 each, whereas the cost of Onsite Training is established with PI’s various partner organizations around the world and therefore varies somewhat in pricing depending on local economic conditions, costs of facilities etc.

 • Mentoring and Session Evaluation, which are tailored to each individual learner, carry fees of USD $495 and $345 respectively.